 Jason Castro covers the Casting Crowns version of I Heard The Bells on Christmas Day below, in a live 2010 performance.

-Johnny Reid singing I Heard The Bells on Christmas Day on his second holiday album A Christmas Gift to You (2013).
+Johnny Reid singing I Heard The Bells on Christmas Day from his second holiday album, A Christmas Gift to You (2013).

 Wishing Peace On Earth and Good Will to All

 Note: First published in 2015; updated with new/additional content.

 In the mood for some other festive favorites?
 You might enjoy these:

 Planning a Christmas / Holiday Menu? – Hits and Misses

 Top New Year’s Eve Movies / Clips